 Malines are friendly and docile birds, that can be a great asset to your backyard flock.
 They’re an interesting breed, curious, not skittish, and never aggressive.

-Malines may look like they're not the cuddly type due to their size and heavy weight.
-But they're a kind and docile breed that can be a great asset to your flock.
-Malines were originally bred as table birds, but they are also quite good egg layers.
-They don't need much extra care other than water, food, and shelter and so are very beginner-friendly.
+Malines may look like they’re not the cuddly type due to their size and heavy weight.
+But they’re a kind and docile breed that can greatly benefit your flock.
+Malines were originally bred as table birds but are also quite good egg layers.
+They don’t need much extra care besides water, food, and shelter and are very beginner-friendly.

 To learn more about chicken breeds, check out our ‘Chicken Breeds Page‘ to see every specific breed we address.
 Or go to our listicle breed summary on ‘The Classroom‘, or, if you’re unsure where to start, take a look at our ‘Chicken Breeds: Ultimate Beginners Guide‘.

 Credits Featured Image: @bnflocks (IG)